LeapDay29/UT2004OMNIMatchScraper/README.md

      requests, re, bs4 (beautifulsoup4), pandas, datetime, urllib.parse

 ## How to Use
+a
 Simply click the Run button.
-The script will automatically pull select matches from UTStatsDB (https://www.omnipotents.com/utstats2/) into its own .csv file, then use that file to pull player statistics that it cleans up and organizes into a usable table for further analysis.
+The script will automatically pull select matches from UTStatsDB (https://www.omnipotents.com/utstats2/) into its own .csv file, then uses that file to scrape player statistics into a raw .csv file that is subsequently cleaned and loaded into an improved .csv file.